BDC Hamburger Icon

 For business success and growth, you need employees who are willing to create and defend their ideas — but you don’t need bulldozers.

-Quite simply, bulldozers bulldoze their way through other peoples’ opinions and thoughts to get their way.
-They may interrupt their co-workers or constantly argue against what others say.
-Sometimes bulldozers are loud.
-Sometimes they correct people using humor.
+Quite simply, these employees bulldoze their way through other people’s opinions and thoughts to get their way.
+They may interrupt their co-workers or argue constantly.
+Sometimes bulldozers are loud; sometimes they correct people using humor.

 Whatever the tactic may be, a bulldozer’s toxic traits may seep into your workplace.
-Keep an eye out for these top bulldozer traits:
+Keep an eye out for these signs of bulldozers:

 You may have employees who have bulldozer characteristics.
-If these traits sound familiar, it’s important that you step in and address the situation.
+If these traits sound familiar, it’s important to address the situation.

 2. The passive-aggressive employee